-Farms and ranches make up over 60% of our region’s 3.6 million acre greenbelt of open space—making our region a local food hotbed.
-Our world-class wines, farmers markets, u-pick farms, and restaurants specializing in local cuisine help to make the Bay Area amazing.
+Farms and ranches make up 64% of our region’s 3.6 million acre greenbelt—making our region a local food hotbed.
+Our world-class wines, farmers markets, u-pick farms, and local cuisine help to make the Bay Area the amazing place it is.

 The motivations for eating locally are diverse—from taste, to health, to the environment.
 But there is one common fact about everyone in the Bay Area that craves local food—we rely on the farms and ranches of our region to give us what we love.

 Today our farms and ranches are at risk.
-Only 27% of the region’s ranch lands and 13% of Bay Area farms are permanently off limits to development.
+Only a small percentage—27% of ranch lands and 13% of farms—are permanently off limits to development.

 We’ll achieve our goals by:

 - Ensuring city and county governments, and regional agencies, put in place land-use plans and policies that protect agricultural land and help farmers and ranchers thrive economically;

 - Supporting investment in the Bay Area’s food system and efforts to fund the protection of farms and ranches with tools such as agricultural conservation easements;